6 Oculus Go tips and tricks

-The new Oculus Go VR headset is earning high marks from reviewers and users alike, with CNET's Scott Stein awarding it an 8/10 rating and Best Buy customers scoring it 4.5 stars (out of 5) on average.
+The new Oculus Go ($199.00 at Amazon.com) VR headset is earning high marks from reviewers and users alike, with CNET's Scott Stein awarding it an 8/10 rating and Best Buy customers scoring it 4.5 stars (out of 5) on average.

 Already got a Go?
 Let's take a look at some ways to make the most of it, from adding your own videos for offline viewing to making sure the battery doesn't die unexpectedly.